emery97/MAD24_P02_Team3/README.md

 ## Unfriend Friend  [Lee WEI YING]
 - **Unfriend Interface**:
   - Allows users to unfriend individuals through a user-friendly interface.
-  - Includes a search container to find friends by name.
+  - Includes a search container to find their friends by name.

 ## Implement weather forecast API for dates of events [KOH YE CHYANG]